 The coronavirus pandemic has given a big boost to the popularity of virtual events.
 These types of events have been around for a while, but they’ve positively ballooned in popularity in the past twelve months, almost exclusively because it has been impossible to host real-world events.
-The good news is that a virtual event is no poor substitute to a traditional event: you can get just as much success from one as any other kind of event.
-However, there are some things that you’ll need to do differently.
+The good news is that a virtual event is no poor substitute for a traditional event: you can get just as much success from one as any other kind of event.
+However, take a look at how to make virtual meetings fun.
+You will see that there are some things that you’ll need to do differently.

 In this blog, we’re going to take a look at a few things that can cause a virtual event to fail.
 Make sure you’re not guilty of any of them!